CodeStix/typed-react-form/articles/Validation.md

 You can use a validator by passing it to the [`useForm`](/docs/useForm) hook.

 Its it recommended to use a validation library, as this makes the process of validating data mush easier.
-This library has [built-in support for yup](/docs/yup).
+This library has drop-in functionallity for:

+-   [typed-object-validator](/docs/typed-object-validator): recommended, a typed-checked validation library
+-   [yup](/docs/yup): a widely used validation library

 ## Example